Our Services

 Restless Leg Syndrome vs Neuropathy each cause leg discomfort but differ in timing, sensations, and treatment.
 RLS is characterized by an irresistible urge to move the legs—especially at night—often relieved by activity.
 Neuropathy causes numbness, tingling, or burning that usually persists and may worsen over time.
 Proper diagnosis involves a detailed history, targeted tests, and a medical exam.
 Treatments range from lifestyle changes and supplements for RLS to medications and physical therapy for neuropathy.

-If you're concerned about troublesome leg symptoms, get clarity today with Ubie's intelligent Restless Leg Syndrome symptom checker and plan to discuss your results with a healthcare professional.
+If you're concerned about troublesome leg symptoms, take control of your health by checking your symptoms with Ubie's free symptom checker today and plan to discuss your results with a healthcare professional.
 And remember: for any serious or life‐threatening symptoms, speak to a doctor right away.

 (References)